amtoine-suckless/surf/patches/README.md

 The below urls are marked with a tick when properly installed.
 The patches marked with `~` are installed in the sense that the code should be present, but do not work indeed.
+The patches marked with `/` have been installed some day but then removed from the source code for reasons explained in the commit.
 Patches have been patched with `patch -p1 < ./path/to/patch`.

 |   | patch url                      | patch diff                                  |